Leadership

 If preparing a grant proposing that Jefferson IRB serve as the reviewing IRB, contact the IRB at least four weeks before the proposal is due, to ensure the IRB is willing to serve.
 Similarly, if the grant will require that Jefferson rely on an external IRB, contact the IRB In plenty of time to receive a response prior to the grant deadline.

 You should submit these documents to the Jefferson IRB for review.
 The Jefferson IRB will update its tracking system to reflect the new approval period.
-You are not required to complete the Continuing Review Form (OHR-9).
+You will submit an External IRB - Annual Update and Closure.

 You should first submit a closure request to the IRB of record for review and approval, according to their submission procedures.
-Once the IRB of record has closed the study, you should submit a copy of the closure letter to the Jefferson IRB.
+Once the IRB of record has closed the study, you should submit a copy of the closure letter to the Jefferson IRB by submitting an External IRB - Annual Update and Closure.
+Be sure to select that you are using the form to submit a Final Report in section 1.2.